Skip to main content

 Example:

-This command works only with pipelines, you must have the STK CLI installed in your pipeline.
-Check out the following example using the command within the steps of a pipeline:
+This command is for pipelines only.
+You must have STK CLI installed in your pipeline.
+See the example below for using the command in pipeline steps:

 .github/workflows/run-cli-commands.yml